Vladimir Nevsky

 Vladimir Ivanovich Nevsky (Russian: Влади́мир Ива́нович Не́вский; 14 May [O.S.
-2 May] 1876, Rostov on Don – 26 May 1937, Moscow) was a Russian revolutionary, Bolshevik functionary, Soviet statesman, professor and historian.
+2 May] 1876 – 26 May 1937) was a Russian revolutionary, Bolshevik functionary, Soviet statesman, professor and historian.

 Early career

 Nevsky was born Feodosii Ivanovich Krivobokov to a wealthy family of Old Believers in Rostov-on-Don.
 His father was a merchant, and his grandparents were Cossacks.
 He became involved in a political circle in 1895, and organised an illegal Social Democratic group in 1897.

 He joined the Russian Social Democratic Labour Party in 1898, as a student at Moscow University, shortly after the party was founded.
 He was expelled from university in 1899 for his revolutionary activities and sent back to Rostov under police supervision.
 He returned to Moscow, but was arrested again in 1901, held in prison for eight months, then exiled to Voronezh, where he helped set up a distribution network for Iskra, the newspaper founded abroad by Vladimir Lenin and others.
 He joined the Bolsheviks when the RSDLP split into factions in 1903.

-Nevsky moved to Geneva in 1904 at a time when, Lenin was losing control of the Bolshevik faction to 'conciliators' who wanted to reunite with the Mensheviks, but Nevsky backed Lenin, and was sent to St Petersburg to organise the Bolshevik faction.
+Nevsky moved to Geneva in 1904 at a time when Lenin was losing control of the Bolshevik faction to 'conciliators' who wanted to reunite with the Mensheviks, but Nevsky backed Lenin and was sent to St Petersburg to organise the Bolshevik faction.
 He admitted, years later, that the St Petersburg Bolshevik committee was so engrossed in the dispute with the Mensheviks that they did not know about the strikes that marked the beginning of the 1905 revolution until they read about them in foreign newspapers.
 He helped prepare the party Congress that Lenin convened in London in April 1905.
 According to some reports, he was a delegate to the conference, representing the Caucasus, which would imply that he was in Baku for part of 1904 or 1905, but that is disputed.
-In 1906-08, he was a member of the executive of the St Petersburg Bolshevik committee.
+In 1906–08, he was a member of the executive of the St Petersburg Bolshevik committee.
 Arrested in 1908, he was released in 1909.
 He graduated from the University of Kharkiv in 1910.
 Sent as a delegate to the Bolshevik conference which Lenin convened in Prague in 1912, he was arrested on the way, but later was co-opted onto the Central Committee.